petrvanblokland/DesignDesignSpace/Site.md

 *Arranging a collections of objects in an arbitrary order, the layout is hard to remember or to reproduce.*

 ![DesignModels2.073.png](docs/images/DesignModels2.073.png)
 *If objects are ordered by height, it needs some time to recognize the rule.
-But after that, it can be reproduced with any set of objects.*
+But after that, it can be appied to any set of objects.*

 ![DesignModels2.074.png](docs/images/DesignModels2.074.png)
 *Ordered by color, the rule is instantly clear, without the to mention to the viewer.
 This can easily be reproduced.*